Ron Marinaccio: San Diego Padres

 On September 23, 2024, Marinaccio was claimed off waivers by the Chicago White Sox.
 Marinaccio was designated for assignment by the White Sox on January 21, 2025.

 On January 24, 2025, the White Sox traded Marinaccio to the San Diego Padres in exchange for cash considerations.
 He was optioned to the Triple-A El Paso Chihuahuas to begin the 2025 season.
+He appeared in seven games for the Padres, recording an 0.84 ERA and 12 strikeouts.